privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 **Mark** makes it possible to mark single or multiple tokens in order to carry out further actions with them later.

-Please note that without a previous selection of a certain token, all found tokens are automatically marked.
+The tokens are marked by setting a tokeninfo-key and an associated tokininfo-value.

 Example::

-    privacyidea-token-janitor find --serial OATH0004C934 --action mark
+    privacyidea-token-janitor find --serial OATH0004C934 --action mark --set-tokeninfo-key unused --set-tokeninfo-value True

-The token with the serial ``OAUTH0004C934`` will be marked.
+A new tokeninfo-key and the associated tokeninfo-value have been added for the token ``OAUTH0004C934`` and are now marked for later processing.

 disable